Horsey shoots 1st-round 61, upstages strong field in Saudi

 “Sort of had a conversation with a pal back home last night, talking a few things through, and (he) suggested something that I work on away from the tournament.
 I thought, ‘Well, can’t get any worse, so I may as well try it,’ and here we are.”

-The advice — given by a 22-year-old club pro whom Horsey has been mentoring back in England — was “about how my body is moving,” Horsey revealed.
+The advice — given by a 22-year-old club pro whom Horsey has been mentoring back in England — was “about how my body is moving,” Horsey said.

 “It’s nice to have a feel you can wake up and pick it up straight away,” said Horsey, who is seeking his fifth win on the European Tour and first since 2015.